Symbian9/qmapshack-doc-wiki/DocGisHowToRouting.md

 ### Send Route to Device ###

-Save your project, plug your device and call "**send to device**" in the project context menue.
+Save your project, plug your device and call "**send to device**" in the project context menu.
 Be aware that all objects in the project - waypoints, routes and tracks - are sent to the device.
 If this is not what you want, create a new project and copy only desired items into this.
 Send this project to the device, then.

 See here
 DocGisDevices